-- Decision to initiate the process and analysis of the strategic framework. - Diagnostics which involves quantitative and qualitative analysis of economic, innovative, and scientific potential, leading to the identification of priority fields. - Stakeholder engagement, known as the Entrepreneurial Discovery Process (EDP), involving representatives from the public, private, academic, and civil society sectors to identify challenges and policy instruments. - Design of the monitoring, implementation, and financing system. - Preparation of the strategic document for Smart Specialization.
+- 3. Stakeholder engagement, known as the Entrepreneurial Discovery Process (EDP), involving representatives from the public, private, academic, and civil society sectors to identify challenges and policy instruments. - 4.
+Design of the monitoring, implementation, and financing system. - 5.
+Preparation of the strategic document for Smart Specialization.